T2703/Lethal-Company-Kill-Command/README.md

 # Lethal Company Kill Command Mod
- A mod that will let you allow your character to die by pressing K.
+ A mod that will let you allow your character to die by pressing =.
 _________________________

 Technologies: